krokedil/payer-for-woocommerce/readme.txt

 == CHANGELOG ==
+= 2021.02.19  	- version 1.1.9 =
+* Fix           - Fixed a issue with Payer Rents availability in some cases.

 = 2021.02.11  	- version 1.1.8 =
 * Enhancement   - Changed logic in the Payer Rent gateway to allow the payment method to be selected by an admin on the edit subscription page.